 What Is the Best Flour for Cold Fermented Pizza Dough?

 I recommend using a high-quality, strong Italian Tipo 00 or Tipo 0 flour for your cold fermented pizza dough.
-You can also use good bread flour and make amazing pizza, but if you want the best result, Tipo is the way to go!
+You can also use good bread flour and make amazing homemade pizza dough, but if you want the best result, Tipo is the way to go!

 Tipo 00 is the best choice for pizza because of the fine grind combined with high protein content.
 With proper kneading, you’ll end up with an elastic stretchy dough that is easy to work with.
 The high stability and strength of quality Tipo 00 flours are also important when you’re cold fermenting because you want the dough to keep its structure during the long leaving time.